y-hadj/Instrumented-Security-System/README.md

 - **Demonstrative Video:** A video demonstrating the simulation of the protection layer of the designed security system.
 You can watch the video [here](./demo_video.mp4).

 ## Contact
-Feel free to explore the project files and documentation to learn more about our Instrumented Security System for Cement Factory.
+Feel free to explore the project files and documentation.
 If you have any technical questions or feedback, or want to use this, please don't hesitate to reach out first.

 - [Linkedin Profile](https://www.linkedin.com/in/yhadj/)
 - [Email](mailto:yasser.hadj@g.enp.edu.dz)